lsampaioweb/git-scripts-and-tips/README.md

 # Git Scripts and Tips
-Repository with scripts, tips, presentations (*.pptx) and exercises about Git.
+Repository with scripts, tips, presentations and exercises about Git.

 # Links: